Support for international students

 We want you to get the most out of your studies and student life.
 That’s why we help to prepare you for Sussex, welcome you when you arrive and support you during your time here.

-- induction events for international students, including how to open up a UK bank account
+- guidance on opening up a UK bank account

 - activities to help you meet people and make new friends

 - year-round support to answer any questions you may have about life in the UK or studying at Sussex.

 See our tips from international students for settling into Sussex life.

 We can offer immigration and visa advice before you arrive and during your time in the UK.

 Our Immigration Advisers can answer your immigration questions and guide you through the visa application process.

 Find out everything you need to know about the support they offer and applying for a visa on the Student Hub.

 If you want to rent privately, our Housing Team offer free advice and can help you look for student houses and rooms.